sparors/laravel-ussd/readme.md

 ### Creating States

-We provide an artisan ussd command which allows you to quickly create new states.
+We provide a ussd artisan command which allows you to quickly create new states.

 ``` bash
 php artisan ussd:state Welcome